An American’s Guide to Hosting Thanksgiving in Paris

 Libby’s filling is sold at the American shops listed below, and all the spices are available at normal grocery stores.
 The recipe calls for unsweetened concentrated milk, which you can get in cans in the boxed milk aisle of a regular grocery store, called “lait concentré non sucré.”

-DIY pumpkin pie
+DIY pumpkin pie filling: Fresh or Frozen?

 Some Americans in Paris use the French potiron squash (looks a little bit like a pumpkin) for their pies.
 I tried to make a soup once with the potiron, but I didn’t like the flavor at all, so I’m a bit hesitant.
 But maybe I didn’t put in enough seasoning?!?